 Once you sign the paperwork, you won’t be able to negotiate any more details.
 That’s why it’s imperative to take your time and only sign the lease when you know you’ve got the best option for yourself and your business.
 While you may be excited and want to jump into your new space immediately, take your time and don’t rush into something you might regret later down the road.

 Purchasing your own building may not be a reality for your business right now.
 Down payments are challenging to save up for, especially in today’s real estate market.
 However, lease-to-own processes are a great way to have the best of both worlds.
 Lease-to-own lets you lease your dream office location at a much more affordable price versus purchasing the building right off.
 In the future, you can use the money you’ve spent leasing to own the building.

 withco helps small business owners accomplish their dreams of owning commercial real estate with lease-to-own opportunities.
-Learn more about your lease-to-own process, or contact us today to get started.
+Learn more about your lease-to-own process.